gloignon/spaghett/README.md

 - `--left_context_file`: Path to text file for left context (prepended to each sentence)
 - `--top_k`: Number of top predictions to output (default: `3`, use `0` to disable)
 - `--top_k_cf_surprisal`: If set, output counterfactual surprisal for each top-k prediction (pred_alt columns will be token|surprisal)
 - `--layers`: List of layer indices to compute surprisal from (e.g. `--layers 0 5 11`).
 Option `--layers all` is also possible.
-If not specified, only the last layer is used.
+If not specified, only the last layer is used and only `surprisal_bits`/`entropy_bits` columns are written.

 #### AR Mode Options (GPT-style models)
 - `--lookahead_n`: Number of continuation tokens to generate (default: `3`, use `0` to disable)